 You can name a relative, friend, advocate, attorney, doctor, or someone else to be your representative.
 Others may already be authorized under State law to be your representative.
-You can call us at 1-800-469-6292 (TTY 711)to learn how to appoint a representative.
-You can also complete the Appointment of Representative Form below and mail it to us or fax it to 212-337-5711.
+You can call us at: 1-888-807-6806 to learn how to appoint a representative.
+If you have a hearing or speech impairment, please call us at TTY: 711.
+You can also complete the Appointment of Representative Form belowand mail it to us or fax it to 212-337-5711.

 Plan Materials and Resources